DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 <div class="row margin-bottom-50">
 <div class="col-md-4 md-margin-bottom-50">

-#### Writer's Room
+#### Lautenbach Writer's Room

 Capacity: 6

 <img src="/uploads/library_building/interior/writers_room_sml.jpg" alt="Writer's Room" class="img-responsive margin-bottom-10" />

-The Writer's Room features seclusion for the talkative work group.
+The Lautenbach Writer's Room features seclusion for the talkative work group.
 With plenty of light, it is our most charming meeting room.
 It is located on the Mezzanine Level of the Library.

 Cellphone use is permitted.